An artistic expression

 THE NAME

-ARTEKERAMIKO is the name of this small yet meaningful project.
-The name is short, clean, and easy to remember, reflecting the simplicity and elegance at its core.
+Artekeramiko is the name of this small yet meaningful project.
+Simple, memorable and timeless, it reflects the values at its core: craftsmanship, creativity and simplicity.

-The initials AK serve as a natural abbreviation of Artekeramiko, offering a concise and recognizable identity for the project.
+AK serves as a natural abbreviation, offering a concise and recognizable identity.

 THE FISHES

-The two fish in the logo symbolize abundance in both the material world and the spiritual realm.
+The two fish in the logo represent abundance in both the material and spiritual worlds, reflecting the balance between creativity, growth and meaningful living.